Laviska Shenault Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Season Stats

-- Shenault's stat line this year shows 58 catches for 557 yards.
-He averages 34.8 receiving yards per game and has been targeted 93 times.

-- Shenault has been the target of 93 of his team's 572 passing attempts this season, or 16.3% of the target share.

-- With seven targets in the red zone this season, Shenault has been on the receiving end of 15.6% of his team's 45 red zone pass attempts.
+- Shenault (seven red zone targets) has been the recipient of 15.6% of his team's 45 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Shenault's matchup with the Colts.